31 Octobrrr 2024

 Then again, there's also the laptop-vs-desktop issue.
 I've been using laptops alone for as long as I've been using computers — I've never owned a desktop — and, somewhat ridiculously, have never gotten a larger monitor to connect to them: I've always used only the laptop's screen and built-in trackpad (no external trackpad, mouse, or stylus/tablet).

 Which works after a fashion; I'm used to it, never really having worked any other way, but it does seem somewhat stupid given the nature of my work.
 Viewing enlarged images only in pieces, and constantly shuffling windows around for lack of screen space, have long since become unconscious reflex; but all those microseconds, compounded over time, add up to a workflow that some would probably find laughably inefficient.
 I've often thought about upgrading — most recently, I've been considering getting a Mac Studio when the new ones come out next spring or summer.
 But now, with an almost-fully-loaded new MBP arriving in two weeks, it might make more sense to just get a separate Mac Studio Display to use as a larger/additional monitor for the MBP.
 Or conversely: if I am going to get the Mac Studio next year, then that would presumably become my "main" computer, and the laptop would be mostly for relatively-rare situations where portability is crucial (or for use as a small extra monitor, for tool palettes and such, alongside the Studio).
-While I'd still want a new laptop now (RAM aside, it's just overdue), probably still a MBP, if the plan is for it to become second fiddle to a serious desktop within the next year, then this laptop could probably stand to be a lot less fancy and expensive than the one I've currently got on order.
+While I'd still want a new laptop now (RAM aside, it's just overdue), probably still a MBP, if the plan is for it to become second fiddle to a serious desktop within the next year, then that laptop could probably stand to be a lot less fancy and expensive than the one I've currently got on order.

 :-\